mlangumier/portfolio-next/TASKS.md

   - [ ] Create ExperiencesBlock component with responsive grid
   - [ ] Use Card component to display experiences
   - [ ] Optional: Setup section skeleton for suspense fallback if slow loading time

-- [ ] Contact section:

-  - [ ] Setup translations
-  - [ ] Use the SectionIntroBlock to create a basic title/description/btn for now.
-We'll create a contact form later.
-  - [ ] Buttons: LinkedIn, Github, mailto.

 - [ ] Test very background-color for some sections (does it add anything to page?)
 - [ ] Merge and deploy